OutWooods/memory-gatsby/project-plan.md

    [] Only shows once you've completed your daily review (including paused cards)

+   [] Limits to 10 new cards a day

-   [] Limits you to 10 cards for tomorrow total
+[] Tells you how many cards you currently have for tomorrow (if you try to add when there's more than 10, it'll warn you)

+[] Add choice between adding new cards and practising wrong ones

 [] Store card data in local storage

    [] On load, get data from storage

    [] On dismount, store data

+[] Quickly input old cards

+-- Alpha Trial

+[] Add a graphing library to show data on cards

 [] Write brief guide to site